 The hump on a notorious railroad crossing at Biloxi, Mississippi may be investigated as a possible cause of several fatal railroad accidents, including the tour bus accident earlier in March this year in which four passengers were killed.

-The tour bus had got stuck somehow as it attempted to cross the railroad crossing.
-It was there for only five minutes before a freight train ploughed into it broadside on, pushing the bus for several hundred feet down the track before it came to a halt.
+The tour bus got stuck somehow as it attempted to cross the railroad crossing.
+It was there for only five minutes before a freight train plowed into its broadside, pushing the bus for several hundred feet down the track before it came to a halt.

 The bus was carrying dozens of tourists to Mississippi casinos at the time of the crash.
 Four of them were killed outright and over 30 others were injured, some of them seriously.

 There is no firm indication at this point what or who was to blame for the accident as it is still under investigation by the National Transport Safety Board (NTSB).
 The board investigators are looking into multiple possible causes, including the shape of the railroad crossing itself, the driver of the bus, the design of the bus, possible defects in the bus, and whether the train crew could have acted any differently to reduce the scale of the impact.